Muhammad ibn Maslamah: Siege of Khaybar

-At the Battle of Khaybar in May/July 628, it was Ibn Maslamah who located the best site for the Muslim camp.
-On the first day of the battle his brother Mahmud was fatally injured while he was sitting in the shade of Fort Na'im.
-Inside the fortress, the Jewish warrior Marhab threw down a millstone, which landed on Mahmud's head.
-It took Mahmud three days to die, during this time, Ibn Maslamah promised to take care of his brother's daughters.
+At the Battle of Khaybar in May/July 628, Ibn Maslamah identified the optimal location for the Muslim encampment.
+On the first day of the battle, his brother Mahmud was fatally wounded at Fort Na'im when the Jewish warrior Marhab threw a millstone from the battlements, which struck Mahmud on the head.
+Mahmud died three days later, during which time Ibn Maslamah pledged to provide for his brother's daughters.